jhagelback/mltlk/README.md

 ## About
 This is a toolkit for making machine learning with Scikit-learn and Keras easier.
 It wraps functionality in Scikit-learn and Keras and other useful packages into simple function calls.
-Currently only classificatin is supported, not regression.
+Currently only classification is supported, not regression.

 ## Install
 Install with: